Sunday, June 27, 2010

 A: I once described this as “the song this year most likely to win the award for forgetting to actually be one”.
 Which is possibly a little harsh, but I stand by it.
 You can see where it’s going, and why it wants to go there, and what it wants to achieve in getting there, but it never does.
 Its minimalism is effective for what it’s saying as a song, which is why I have more time for it than some other 2010 entries, but it remains little more than some synths and percussion barely held together by a vocal arrangement of which you’ve heard everything you’re going to within the first few bars.

 V: Remarkably consistent vocals from Kristina, considering she’s not a particularly good singer.
-The routine patently wants to be more effective than it is, but I don’t know who to atribute the blame to.
+The routine patently wants to be more effective than it is, but I don’t know who to attribute the blame to.
 The stage is rather dark again, which doesn’t help.

 05 Finland